-- 2. The student nurse is learning about the past history of child health and health care in the United States.
-Which statement accurately reflects the condition of health care in the past and current centuries? - A) In past centuries in the United States, the health of the country was better than it is today due to the simpler style of living. - B) In the current century, mortality rates are high, but life expectancy has increased due to technological advances. - C) In the late eighteenth and early nineteenth centuries urban public health improvements made cities healthier places for growing children. - D) By the late twentieth century unintentional injuries rather than infectious diseases had become the leading cause of death for children older than 1 year old.
+- 2. The student nurse is learning about the history of child health and health care in the United States.
+Which statement accurately reflects the condition of health care in the past and current centuries? - a.
+In past centuries in the United States, the health of the country was better than it is today due to the simpler style of living. - b.
+In the current century, mortality rates are high, but life expectancy has increased due to technologic advances. - c.
+In the late 18th and early 19th centuries, urban public health improvements made cities healthier places for growing children. - d.
+By the late 20th century, unintentional injuries rather than infectious diseases had become the leading cause of death for children older than 1 year old.

 In past centuries in the United States, the health of the country was poorer than it is today; mortality rates were high and life expectancy was short.
-Over the years the health of children received more and more attention, leading to a better understanding of sources of illness and improvements in sanitation, water, and nutrition.
-As a result, by the late twentieth century unintentional injuries rather than infectious diseases had become the leading cause of death for children older than 1 year old.
+Over the years, the health of children received more and more attention, leading to a better understanding of sources of illness and improvements in sanitation, water, and nutrition.
+As a result, by the late 20th century, unintentional injuries rather than infectious diseases had become the leading cause of death for children older than 1 year old.